top of page

 Morneau announced that he would not be proceeding with changes to the LCGE.
 Initially, he proposed that a “non-active” shareholder would not be entitled to claim the LCGE in respect of the shares of a CCPS.

 However, the TOSI rules will tax the non-exempt capital gain for a non-active shareholder as a dividend, taxable at top personal rates.
-So, if the shares of a CCPC do not qualify for the LCGE, a non-active shareholder, instead of being taxed on the basis of a capital gain (top rate in Ontario is 26.76%), he or she will be taxed on the basis of an ordinary dividend at top personal rates (45.30%), an increase of 18.54%
+So, if the shares of a CCPC do not qualify for the LCGE, a non-active shareholder who is a minor, instead of being taxed on the basis of a capital gain (top rate in Ontario is 26.76%), he or she will be taxed on the basis of an ordinary dividend at top personal rates (47.47%).
+A non-active shareholder over the age of 18 will be taxed on the basis of a capital gain but at top personal rates rather than graduated tax rates.

 I cannot stress this enough – it is important to keep the company onside in terms of its non-active business assets.
 It is relatively easy to get onside for the 90% test at any time.
 It is impossible to go back 24 months in time to get onside for the 50% test.